AcalaNetwork/acala-wiki/karura/defi-hub/liquid-staking/lksm.md

 Note: users do need to pay for the cross-chain transaction fees incurred.
 When a user mints LKSM, Kusama staking rewards from the last era are deducted as the user starts to earn rewards from the next era after they stake.

-## APR
+## APY

-Currently the Annual Percentage Rate is an indicative rate based on the [average return](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/staking/targets) for Kusama validators that meet our staking strategy.
+The Annual Percentage Yield is an indicative rate based on the [average return](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/staking/targets) for Kusama validators that meet our staking strategy.
 Generally the Liquid Staking pool aims to balance (slashing risks) and staking reward, while able to provide early withdraw liquidity.

 ## Staking Nomination Strategy